ManujDA/Takeaway-Business-Data-Analysis-Dashboard/README.md

 ## Insights and Recommendations

 1. **Focus on Popular Dishes**:
-   - Concentrate marketing efforts on the top-selling dishes to maximize revenue and improve customer satisfaction.
+   - Concentrate marketing efforts on the top-selling dishes to maximise revenue and improve customer satisfaction.

-2. **Optimize Underperforming Locations**:
+2. **Optimise Underperforming Locations**:
    - Identify and support sites with below-average performance through targeted promotions or operational improvements.

 3. **Streamline the Menu**: